Support for course and module design and delivery

 Attendance and Engagement |

-The University’s Attendance and Engagement Policy clearly sets out expectations in terms of attendance and engagement and identifies processes whereby students who are not engaging can be offered support in an efficient way across a range of roles and services.
+The University’s Student Engagement Policy clearly sets out expectations in terms of attendance and engagement and identifies processes whereby students who are not engaging can be offered support in an efficient way across a range of roles and services.

 - Academic Services: student attendance and engagement – staff guidance – which also includes the monitoring of international student engagement.